BA (Hons) Production Arts (Stage and Screen)

 Students who complete the course successfully will receive a degree from the University of the West of England (UWE).
 The agreement between the Bristol Old Vic Theatre School and the University of the West of England is reviewed every five years for developmental purposes and was last renewed in 2016.

-The Conservatoire for Dance and Drama (CDD) is now able to offer a number of free audition and interview places across the Conservatoire schools.
+The CDD are now able to offer a number of free audition/interview places across the Conservatoire schools.

 Places are offered on a first come basis and interested applicants must meet specific criteria.

 Please check the CDD website for further details on this page.

 Please note: Applications for the CDD Fee waiver will be accepted from 1st September 2018.

 All applicants meet the University’s minimum qualifications for admission, except where age, experience and alternative qualifications are contributory factors.

 There are no specified A Level subjects but the majority of applicants for the two-year course have A Level qualifications or BTEC National Diplomas and/or first degree.
 Others have acceptable equivalents.

 All applicants must be aged 18 or over at the start of the course.